skiadas/AppliedStatsCourse/syllabus.md

 ### Exams

-There will be two midterms, on Wednesday, October 4th and Friday, November 10th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
+There will be two midterms, on Friday February 8th, Friday March 15th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
 If you have conflicts with these days, let me know as soon as possible.
 Do not plan your vacation before you are aware of the finals schedule.
 In terms of your final grade, the exams you did better on will weigh more.

 ### Term Project